space-wizards/docs/src/en/space-station-14/player-interaction/proposals/rig-slot.md

 It is also intended that the changes to bags be as low friction as possible while being enough to set this clear distinction between a task-oriented accessible inventory and a spacious universal inventory.
 Holding a bag in a hand or opening it on the ground is not a massive hurdle, and if players wish to bypass it, they have a dedicated inventory option with the satchel.
 Many players operate in a specific spot for an extended period, it might even become natural that they place their bag down once they get to their workstation, like most would in daily work.

-If they are instead a job that moves about the station alot, handheld storage options like toolboxes might even get more use, since the experience would be similar to backpacks that you'd already need to put into your hand or place down at your site of work.
-In this case, they could tote things and place it down without making their personal belongings 'vulnerable'.
+If they are instead a job that moves about the station alot, handheld storage options like toolboxes might even get more use, since they can easily be opened in your hand or placed down at your site of work.
+In this case, you could tote around a small work station and place it down without needing to mix those work tools with your personal belongings, and not having to make your belongings vulnerable when you place your storage down.
+The difference in ease of access highlights and motivates this distinction.

 ## Supporting Proposals

 - Most longarms can no longer fit in back bags at all.
 - Most sidearms can no longer fit in pocket slots.
-(Filed-down pocket-pistols like the cobra would.)
+(Filed-down pocket-pistols like the cobra could.)
 - Remove weapons' ability to be worn like clothes and grant that capacity to combat oriented belts and rigs.
-(If compensation for loss of crew power is needed, civilian options for slings and holster, with bare minimum capacity, can be added.)
+(If compensation for loss of crew power is needed, civilian options for slings and holsters, with bare minimum capacity, can be added.)
 - Restrict suit storage to space suits and to storing oxygen.

 Currently if all slots possible were used to carry weapons, assuming someone had any kind of armor at all, a person could wear 2 long arms and 3 sidearms.
 Many games follow a rule of "one big one small", and standard weapon wearing should resemble this.